v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/profiling/icorprofilerinfo9-getnativecodestartaddresses-method.md

 - COM
 author: davmason
 ms.author: davmason
-ms.openlocfilehash: 80571933bc8d91c074dbee62aad50cece6277d51
+ms.openlocfilehash: 7593e8873c2714df85146903c0052a9909a95ccd
-ms.sourcegitcommit: cdf67135a98a5a51913dacddb58e004a3c867802
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 08/21/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "69665510"
+ms.locfileid: "74444717"
 ---
-# <a name="icorprofilerinfo9getnativecodestartaddresses-method"></a>ICorProfilerInfo9:: GetNativeCodeStartAddresses, Metoda
+# <a name="icorprofilerinfo9getnativecodestartaddresses-method"></a>ICorProfilerInfo9::GetNativeCodeStartAddresses Method

-Mając functionId i rejitId, wylicza natywny adres początkowy kodu dla wszystkich wersji trybie JIT tego kodu, który już istnieje.
+Given a functionId and rejitId, enumerates the native code start address of all jitted versions of this code that currently exist.

 ## <a name="syntax"></a>Składnia